albusdemens/ART-TV-for-DFXRM/README.md

 # ART-TV

-Contributors: A.Cereser, M. Busi
+Copyright 2016-2017, All rights reserved

-Technical University of Denmark, Department of Physics, NEXMAP
+Technical University of Denmark, Kongens Lyngby, Denmark

-alcer@fysik.dtu.dk, mbusi@fysik.dtu.dk
+Code written by A. Cereser, M. Busi

 ART-TV is a combination of the Algebraic Reconstruction Technique (ART) with the Total Variation (TV) approach<sup>[1](#myfootnote1)</sup>.
 For small diffraction angles, ART-TV can be used to reconstruct data collected during a topo-tomography scan.
 The algorithms of this package are designed for data collected using dark-field X-ray microscopy ([DFXRM](https://www.nature.com/articles/ncomms7098)) with the setup installed at beamline BL06 of the European Synchrotron Radiation Facility (ESRF).